-Rule of 11
+Rule of 11 in Bridge

-7. You can see three cards higher than the 7 in your hand and one card higher than the 7 in dummy.
+There are 4 cards higher than the 7 in your hand, dummy and in declarer’s hand.
+Three are in your hand, 1 is in dummy.
 That means declarer has no cards higher than the 7.
 You can let partner’s 7 hold the trick and keep your Ace to cover dummy’s K.

 4th highest leads and the rule of 11

 The rule of 11 only works when the opening lead was 4th highest.
 Let’s take a look at a hand to see what that means.

 This time you’re on lead against 3NT and you’ve chosen to lead a heart.
 Simply count down from the Ace.